When you purchase through links on our site, we may earn a commission. Here’s how it works.

 Crate training, when done effectively, can be a helpful tool.
 Not only does it provide your new puppy with a sense of safety and stability, it also provides you, as a new puppy owner, with a way to establish order and rule in your home.
 Implemented and followed through with correctly, crate training is a win for all parties involved – especially for your puppy.

 For a domesticated dog, a crate fulfills this natural need for a safe haven.
-If introduced and used correctly, the crate will be where your dog willingly chooses to sleep, hide when it storms, and quite possibly, lay around in for no other reason other than it’s his very own space.
+If introduced and used correctly, the crate will be where your dog willingly chooses to sleep, hide when it storms, and quite possibly, lay around in for no other reason other than it’s their very own space.

 There are a few, great reasons to crate train your dog.
-Including, but not limited to:

-Because your domesticated dog will treat his crate just as a wild dog would treat his den, he will not want to soil his sleeping space.
-Therefore, you can be sure that, if at all possible, your dog will not have an accident in his crate, so when you let him out of his crate to go outside, he will naturally seize that opportunity to relieve themself.
+Because your domesticated dog will treat their crate just as a wild dog would treat their den, he will not want to soil their sleeping space.
+Therefore, you can be sure that, if at all possible, your dog will not have an accident in their crate, so when you let them out of their crate to go outside, he will naturally seize that opportunity to relieve themself.

 Just like humans need rules to help us understand our place and our boundaries, so do dogs.
 Crate training is an excellent way to establish a hierarchy in your home while your pup is still learning what he can and cannot do.
-By placing your pup in a crate while you’re away, or when you’re at home and can’t be as attentive as you might need to be, you limit his access to your home and circumvent opportunities for him to chew your furniture or have an accident on your living room rug.
+By placing your pup in a crate while you’re away, or when you’re at home and can’t be as attentive as you might need to be, you limit their access to your home and circumvent opportunities for your dog to chew your furniture or have an accident on your living room rug.

 Plastic crates are maybe not the first choice for an in-home crate as they provide less visibility to the pup that calls it home, however, if you plan to do quite a bit of travel by plane, this is a great option as all airlines require this type of crate to transport your animal.

 Wire, metal crates are a top pick for crate training for several reasons: Their mesh-like, collapsible structure makes them easy to disassemble and transport, and, when constructed, provides a high level of visibility and ventilation for your pup while in the crate.
 Like plastic crates, metal, wire crates are also easy to clean out should your pup have an accident in their home.

-A Note on Size
+A Note On Crate Size

-No matter which crate type suits you or your pup best, you’ll want to make sure that your dog has enough room to stand up and turn around in his home, but not so much room that they can soil their cage on one side, and sleep on the other, as that would negate any progress you make on the house training front.
-While a plastic crate would likely require you to continually upgrade as your pup grows, newer wire, metal cages are customizable with an included, movable divider, so the larger space you buy for him as a pup will also fit him as an adult.
+No matter which crate type suits you or your pup best, you’ll want to make sure that your dog has enough room to stand up and turn around in their home, but not so much room that they can soil their cage on one side, and sleep on the other, as that would negate any progress you make on the house training front.
+While a plastic crate would likely require you to continually upgrade as your pup grows, newer wire, metal cages are customizable with an included, movable divider, so the larger space you buy for them as a pup will also fit them as an adult.

 Once you’ve decided that crate training is for you, and which crate suits your canine companion best, it’s time to look at the actual process of crate training your pup.
 While the length of time it takes to crate train depends on your individual animal, his or her attitude, age, and past experiences, one thing’s for sure: you always want your dog to associate the crate with something pleasant.
 And even with the best dogs, baby steps are the best way to make this happen.

 If he naturally shy’s away, that’s okay.
-Don’t force him to become familiar, rather try sitting beside the crate, and speaking to your pup in a friendly tone, placing treats around, and then eventually inside the crate until he finally steps in.
-Placing a familiar blanket or toy inside the crate is also a great way to entice him to enter.
+Don’t force your dog to become familiar, rather try sitting beside the crate, and speaking to your pup in a friendly tone, placing treats around, and then eventually inside the crate until he finally steps in.
+Placing a familiar blanket or toy inside the crate is also a great way to entice them to enter.

-Once your pup is comfortable entering, exiting, and spending a little time inside the crate – doors open, of course – start feeding your dog his meals inside his new home.
+Once your pup is comfortable entering, exiting, and spending a little time inside the crate – doors open, of course – start feeding your dog their meals inside their new home.
 Depending on his or her comfort level, place the food all the way at the back (for very comfortable) or around the middle (for dogs that are still a little wary).

-When your pup is eating and spending a short period in his crate following a meal without any sign of distress, it’s time to start crating your pup for short periods while you’re at home.
-Call him over to the crate with a treat and an accompanying command – many use “kennel” or “kennel up” – and once your dog is inside, give him another treat, shut the door, and sit quietly with him for a few minutes before letting him out, giving him praise and another treat.
+When your pup is eating and spending a short period in their crate following a meal without any sign of distress, it’s time to start crating your pup for short periods while you’re at home.
+Call your dog over to the crate with a treat and an accompanying command – many use “kennel” or “kennel up” – and once your dog is inside, give them another treat, shut the door, and sit quietly with your pup for a few minutes before letting them out, giving them praise and another treat.

 - Keep him or her close at night.
 At least at first.
-Once your pup knows being crated at night is not a punishment or a form of social isolation, and that you’re still nearby, you can gradually move his kennel to the location you’d prefer.
+Once your pup knows being crated at night is not a punishment or a form of social isolation, and that you’re still nearby, you can gradually move their kennel to the location you’d prefer.

 - Never make the crate a place of punishment.